RockFreakRickerd/SameCodeDifferentLanguagues/README.md

-# SchoolSystemInMultipleLanguagues
+# Same code different languagues
-This repository will have every code of school system (school assignment) in different languagues.
+This repository will have sections of same code that are written in different languagues to see same things or learn that languagues based on code written in know languagues.